maialenz/WetPaws/README.md

 ### Images

-- To [Jamie Street](https://unsplash.com/photos/UtrE5DcgEyg) for the picture used for contact.html taken from [Unsplash](https://unsplash.com/)
+- To [Jamie Street](https://unsplash.com/@jamie452)for the pictures used for the [gallery](https://unsplash.com/photos/EdlNaRhg9ik) in index.html and [hero image](https://unsplash.com/photos/UtrE5DcgEyg) contact.html taken from [Unsplash](https://unsplash.com/)

 - To [Andrew Pons](https://unsplash.com/photos/oH9AuO20kbk) for the picture used for services.html taken from Unsplash

-- To [Gabriella Clare Merino](https://unsplash.com/photos/RWoL6pPx3Fw) for the picture used on Index.html-Gallery taken from Unsplash
+- To [Devon Divine](https://unsplash.com/@lightrisephoto) for the picture used in the [gallery](https://unsplash.com/photos/C2M7DWL2fDk) on Index.html taken from Unsplash

-- To [Helena Lopes](https://unsplash.com/photos/KWG8xIuIoLw) for the picture used on Index.html-Gallery taken from Unsplash
+- To [Helena Lopes](https://unsplash.com/@wildlittlethingsphoto) for the picture used on the [gallery](https://unsplash.com/photos/Az-dc69psKQ)

 - To [Pauline Loroy](https://unsplash.com/photos/U3aF7hgUSrk) for the picture used as a hero image for Index.html taken from Unsplash

-- To [Artem Beliaikin](https://www.pexels.com/photo/sea-nature-beach-vacation-5009705/)for the picture used on Index.html-Gallery taken from [Pexels](https://www.pexels.com/)

 - To [Ralu Gal]() for the picture used for the fake review in services.html taken from Unsplash

-- To [Ryan Walton]()for the picture used for the fake review in services.html taken from Unsplash
+- To [Ryan Walton](https://unsplash.com/@rwltn1)for the picture used for the fake [review](https://unsplash.com/photos/AbNO2iejoXA) in services.html taken from Unsplash

 - To [Oscar Sutton](https://unsplash.com/photos/yihlaRCCvd4) for the picture used for the fake review in services.html taken from Unsplash